njoy89/sumToZero/README.md

 This is a demo web application which demonstrates usage of several technologies and libraries.

 The web view consists of:
-* an input which expects a valid Javascript array of numbers
+* an input which expects a valid Javascript array of numbers,
-* the number of all sub-arrays of the input array whose elements sum up to 0
+* display of the number of all sub-arrays of the input array whose elements sum up to 0,
-* basic visualization
+* basic visualization of such sub-arrays.

-The following technologies/libraries were used:
+The following technologies/libraries have been used:

 * AngularJS
 * TypeScript